 The six-episode British series Island at War (2004) takes as its subject the German occupation of the Channel Islands during World War II.
 While it provides a chilling look at what life was like under Nazi oppression, unfortunately it’s not a particularly satisfying or complete story.

-As a historical glimpse at the horrifying injustice of living under a Nazi bootheel, Island at War succeeds quite effectively – and one gets the sense this is the German Army on their best behavior in this particular occupation .
+As a historical glimpse of the horrifying injustice of living under a Nazi bootheel, Island at War succeeds quite effectively, and one gets the sense this is the German Army on their best behavior in this particular occupation.
 The production values are high, the acting is fine, and conflict is inherently built into every scene.
-Unfortunately, there’s just a general lack of spark to it: there’s rather a day-in-the-life pace to a scenario that’s full of life-and-death stakes.
-One would suspect more energy and suspense from a series that largely involves ill-fated spy missions, black marketeering, secret fraternization between enemies, and bitter enemies attempting to coexist under impossible circumstances.
+Unfortunately, there’s a general lack of spark to it: there’s rather a day-in-the-life pace to a scenario that’s full of life-and-death stakes.
+One would suspect more energy and suspense from a series largely involving ill-fated spy missions, black marketeering, secret fraternization between enemies, and bitter enemies attempting to coexist under impossible circumstances.
 But Islands at War is curiously buttoned-down, and a little lifeless.
-And alas, it also feels incomplete…the series ends before the war does, so we never see the islanders delivered from their frustrating circumstances.
+Alas, it also feels incomplete; the series ends before the war does, so we never see the islanders delivered from their frustrating circumstances.

 It’s certainly a competent and attractive production, and I found it historically interesting, but I probably wouldn’t recommend to anyone who doesn’t already possess an inherent curiosity for the premise.